Behaviour Policy 2024.docx

 This policy is communicated to all members of our community which is an important way of building and maintaining our ethos and positive culture.
 It makes beaviour expectations transparent to all involved and provides reassurance that responses to behaviour are consistent, fair, proportionate and predictable.
 This Policy is available on the school website and is sent to families on induction of a new student.

-At Roselyn House School and The RHISE Service high expectations of good behaviour pervade all aspects of school life including the culture, ethos and values of our school, how students are taught and encouraged to behave.
+At Roselyn House School high expectations of good behaviour pervade all aspects of school life including the culture, ethos and values of our school, how students are taught and encouraged to behave.
 We have these high expectations regardless of the challenges of behaviour or behaviour associated with an individual students’ SEND as we believe this can help a student develop strategies and improve their coping mechanisms from their individual starting points.
 This is made apparent to anyone joining or visiting the school and everyone should be treated with dignity, kindness and respect.

 By having simple, clear and well communicated expectations of behaviour and providing staff with bespoke training around the needs of our students, we allow our students to thrive, achieve and build positive relationships with each other and staff.
 These are based on predictability, fairness and trust.